The tangential $k$-Cauchy-Fueter complexes and Hartogs' phenomenon over the right quaternionic Heisenberg group: Introduction

 for $f\in C^2(\mathscr{H}/\mathscr{H}_{\mathbb{Z}},\mathscr{V}_1)$ and $f\perp$ {constant} vectors.
 It is a standard way to use the $L^2$ estimate to solve the non-homogeneous tangential $k$-Cauchy-Fueter equation (\ref{equ})-(\ref{equ1}) on $\mathscr{H}/\mathscr{H}_\mathbb{Z}$.
 The solution has an important vanishing property which allows us to prove Hartogs' phenomenon.
 See also \cite{Folland} for the existence theorem for $\overline{\partial}_b$-equation over compact CR manifolds by establishing a priori estimate.

 In Section 2, we give preliminaries on the right quaternionic Heisenberg group, the horizontal complex vector fields $Z_A^{A'}$'s and nice behavior of their commutators.
 We also give the definition of the tangential $k$-Cauchy-Fueter operators and their basic properties.
 It is checked directly that (\ref{cf})-(\ref{V}) is a complex.
+We compare the complexes on the left and right quaternionic Heisenberg groups.
 In Section 3, we use integration by part and Poincar\'e-type inequality to show the $L^2$ estimate (\ref{1.9'}) (\ref{1.9}) for the tangential $k$-Cauchy-Fueter operator.
 In Section 4, we use the $L^2$ estimate to solve the nonhomogeneous tangential $k$-Cauchy-Fueter equation (\ref{equ})-(\ref{equ1}) over the quotient manifold $\mathscr{H}/\mathscr{H}_{\mathbb{Z}} $, and derive the Hartogs' phenomenon.
-In Section 5, we construct a diffeomorphism from the group $\mathscr{H}$ to the hypersurface $\mathcal{S}$ in (\ref{S}) to show that the pushforward of the tangential $k$-Cauchy-Fueter operator on $\mathscr{H} $ coincides with the restriction of the $k$-Cauchy-Fueter operator on $\mathbb{H}^{n+1}$ to this hypersurface.
-Therefore the restriction of a $k$-regular functions to $\mathcal{S}$ is $k$-CF on $\mathscr{H}.$ $k$-CF functions are abundant because so are $k$-regular functions \cite{Kang}.
+In Section 5, we construct the nilpotent Lie groups of step two associated to quadratic hypersurfaces.
+By constructing a diffeomorphism from the group $\mathscr{H}$ to the hypersurface $\mathcal{S}$ in (\ref{S}), we show that the pushforward of the tangential $k$-Cauchy-Fueter operator on the group $\mathscr{H} $ coincides with the restriction of the $k$-Cauchy-Fueter operator on $\mathbb{H}^{n+1}$ to this hypersurface.
+Therefore the restriction of a $k$-regular functions to $\mathcal{S}$ is $k$-CF on $\mathscr{H}.$ $k$-CF functions are abundant because so are $k$-regular functions on $\mathbb{H}^{n+1}$ \cite{Kang}.
 In the Appendix, we give the expression of $\Box_1$ for $n=2,k=2.$